AI for HR & Recruiting

 AI for HR and Recruiting

 AI can help with resume screening, interview scheduling, candidate sourcing, onboarding automation, and employee engagement analysis.
-This guide covers tools available, bias considerations and fairness, and regulatory compliance (discrimination laws, GDPR for candidate data).
+This guide covers tools, bias considerations, and regulatory compliance.

 Resume Screening